-ID ACTION TYPE ACTION DESCRIPTION IMPLEMENTATION LEAD TIMEFRAME COST E-6 Advocacy/ Engagement Promote clean alternatives to electrification for difficult-to-electrify properties.
+ID ACTION TYPE ACTION DESCRIPTION PROJECT DURATION COST E-6 Advocacy/ Engagement Promote clean alternatives to electrification for difficult-to-electrify properties.
 The Cities will identify technology alternatives to electrification that can be used in properties requiring cost-prohibitive infrastructure changes.
 They will create technology demonstration projects.
 The Cities will also identify applicable incentives.
-Planning Depts Medium \$\$\$ E-7 Capital Improvement Evaluate critical municipal facilities to increase energy efficiency and redundancy, exploring opportunities for cleaner and more secure back-up power options, as technologically feasible.
+Medium \$\$\$ E-7 Capital Improvement Evaluate municipal facilities to increase energy efficiency and redundancy, exploring opportunities for cleaner and more secure back-up power options.
 The Cities will identify critical municipal facilities and complete an investment-grade audit to identify energy efficiency and redundancy.
 They will revisit cleaner and more secure emergency back-up power options as an alternative to diesel generators, as technologically and financially feasible.
-Engineering Depts Short \$\$ E-8 Advocacy/ Engagement Advocate for large-scale offshore wind projects and explore feasibility of Cities as anchor institutions for State projects.
-Partnerships and advocacy are valuable strategies to accelerate clean energy projects in the region.
-The Cities will work with legislators, advocacy groups, and private sector developers to encourage offshore wind and seek to proactively develop/ attract businesses that support offshore wind manufacturing, construction, maintenance and related activities.
-Building Depts Short \$\$ E-9 Policy Establish progressively higher percentage requirements for New England region renewable energy projects for standard option green municipal aggregation (GMA) programs and promote "plus" options for 100% regional renewable energy.
-Sourcing local, renewable energy is a way to reduce emissions while supporting the local energy economy.
+Short \$\$ E-8 Advocacy/ Engagement projects and explore feasibility of Cities as anchor institutions for State projects. projects in the region.
+The Cities will work with legislators, advocacy groups, and private sector developers to encourage offshore wind and seek to proactively develop/attract businesses that support offshore wind manufacturing, construction, maintenance and related activities.
+Short \$\$ E-9 Policy Establish progressively higher percentage requirements for New England region renewable energy projects for standard option green municipal aggregation (GMA) programs and promote "plus" options for 100% regional renewable energy.
+Sourcing local, renewable energy is a way to reduce emissions while support the local energy economy.
 The Cities will establish progressively higher percentage requirements for New England region renewable energy projects for standard option green municipal aggregation (GMA) programs.
-They will promote "plus" options for 100% Class I Renewable Energy Credits (RECs) from New England to grow the regional renewable energy economy.
-Planning Depts Medium \$\$ E-10 Training/ Education Coordinate with local institutions to provide vocational training programs for clean energy careers.
-Supporting clean energy careers is an important action to strengthen the local energy economy and create opportunities for sustainable technical jobs.
+They will programs and promote "plus" options for 100% Class I Renewable energy economy.
+England to grow the regional renewable energy economy.
+Medium \$\$ E-10 Supporting clean energy careers is an important action to strengthen the local energy economy and create opportunities for sustainable technical jobs.
 The Cities will promote and support regional vocational training and continuing education programs, such as for green construction, electrical technicians, and manufacturing.
 They will identify the need for additional programming, recruiting, and incentives; support for special populations; and employer recruiting and incentives.
 They will create clear and celebrated career pathways from kindergarten through job placement.
-Schools, Economic Development Long \$\$\$ E-11 Capital Improvement Partner with utilities to address gas leaks in supply infrastructure by replacing all cast iron pipe.
+Long \$\$\$ E-11 Capital Improvement Partner with utilities to address gas leaks in supply infrastructure by replacing all cast iron pipe.
 The Cities will motivate gas utilities to perform gas leak detection and mapping throughout its local and regional distribution infrastructure.
 They will incentivize utility replacement of cast iron gas pipes, which are responsible for the majority of leaks.
 The Cities will evaluate permitting requirements to encourage leak reduction.
-Engineering Depts Medium \$\$
+Medium \$\$